Memory-Agents/memory-agents/README.md

 ## Technology Stack

-The project leverages modern technologies optimized for AI memory systems:
+The project leverages modern technologies to integrate different AI memory systems and provide observability:

 - **Docker**: Containerized service orchestration for consistent development and deployment environments
 - **Langfuse**: Advanced tracing and analytics for monitoring agent performance and memory effectiveness